9 Star Ki and Relationships

 For millenia, society has tended to have quite fixed gender roles and associations which have not necessarily reflected people's true nature.
 In the majority of world cultures, men have, to a large extent, been expected to act like alpha males and have often felt the need to hide any natural traits that could be viewed as "feminine".
 Equally, women have been expected to adopt roles that society as deemed more "feminine" and have also often felt the need to hide any natural tendencies that didn't fit the mould handed to them.

-Our Fundamental Energy and its relationship to sexuality
+Our Solar Energy and its relationship to sexuality

-Our Fundamental Energy is intimately connected to our deeper sense of sexual security and identity
+Our Solar Energy is intimately connected to our deeper sense of sexual security and identity

-Our Fundamental Energy is intimately connected to our deeper sense of sexual security and identity and affects how comfortable an individual is likely to feel with his or her sexuality.
-Each of the nine Energies is considered either Yin ("feminine") or Yang ("masculine").
-For example, 1 Water Energies is considered Yang, whereas 2 Earth Energies are Yin.
+Our Solar Energy is intimately connected to our deeper sense of sexual security and identity and affects how comfortable an individual is likely to feel with his or her sexuality.
+Each of the nine energies is considered either Yin ("feminine") or Yang ("masculine").
+For example, 1 Water energies is considered Yang, whereas 2 Earth energies are Yin.

-If a person's Fundamental Energy is in alignment with their biological gender, this tends to result in their having a deeper sense of security in regards to their sexuality.
+If a person's Solar Energy is in alignment with their biological gender, this tends to result in their having a deeper sense of security in regards to their sexuality.

-Our Emotional Energy and its relationship to sexuality
+Our Emotional Ki and its relationship to sexuality

-Our Emotional Energy has more of an influence on the way we express our sexuality overtly or superficially
+Our Emotional Ki has more of an influence on the way we express our sexuality overtly or superficially

-When a person's Emotional Energy reflects their biological gender, they are more likely to dress and behave in a way that is typically associated with that gender, sometimes to the extreme.
+When a person's Emotional Ki reflects their biological gender, they are more likely to dress and behave in a way that is typically associated with that gender, sometimes to the extreme.